Sleavely/dynamo-plus/README.md

 ## New methods for query()

-Query gets a facelift with it's new sibling _queryAll()_.
-It automatically paginates through resultsets for you and resolves with the entire array of items.
+Query has new sibling methods that automatically paginate through resultsets for you.

 <a name="methods-queryall"></a>
 ### queryAll(params)

+Resolves with the entire array of matching items.

 - **params** - [AWS.DynamoDB.DocumentClient.query() parameters](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#query-property)